 Letterboxd is a social network for sharing your taste in film.
 Use it as a diary to record your opinion about films as you watch them, or just to keep track of films you’ve seen in the past.
 Showcase your favorite films on your profile page.
 Rate, review and tag films as you add them.
 Find and follow your friends to see what they’re enjoying.
 Keep a watchlist of films you’d like to see, and create lists/collections on any given topic, for example: favorite heist films.
 We’ve been described as “like GoodReads for movies”.

 Wikipedia defines letterboxing as the practice of transferring film shot in a widescreen aspect ratio to standard-width video formats while preserving the film’s original aspect ratio.
 Generally this is accomplished by adding mattes (or “black bars”) above and below the picture area.
 Letterboxd is named for our love of the widescreen format, and has nothing whatsoever to do with orienteering or that thing in Stand By Me.

 How do I become a member?

-Create an account — there is no longer any requirement for an invitation code.
+Create an account — there is no requirement to be invited by another member.

 Do you have a community policy?

 How should I use this site?

 Short answer: however you like.
 We invite new members to read our Welcome page, which covers a number of common actions and helpful tips.
 The easiest interaction is to mark films you’ve seen (or liked) using the icons on each poster.
 You can rate films and perform other actions from the Actions menu on the film’s poster as well.
 This builds up a record in your profile of the kind of films you like, and allows us to optionally hide films you’ve seen when browsing some pages.